Last Updated: November 17, 2022 9:29:25 AM PST

 How do I restart the clock?

 In both of the conditions articulated above, we start with "If your Kaltura media has not been viewed [...]"
-In order for Kaltura media to be considered "viewed," the video must be watched for at least 10 seconds.
-This can be done in "My Media," a channel, or anywhere the video is embedded.
+In order for Kaltura media to be considered "viewed," the video must be watched for at least 15 seconds in order to be counted as "played."
+This can be done in "My Media," a Media Gallery, or anywhere the video is embedded.